 Solar energy is the most abundant & cleanest energy resource on earth.
 The amount of solar energy that hits the earth’s surface in an hour is almost the same as the amount required by all human activities in a year.
 Solar energy can be used mainly in three ways one is direct conversion of sunlight into electricity through PV cells, the two others being concentrating solar power (CSP) and solar thermal collectors for heating and cooling (SHC).
 India is endowed with abundant solar energy, which is capable of producing 5,000 trillion kilowatts of clean energy.
 Country is blessed with around 300 sunny days in a year and solar insolation of 4-7kWh per Sq. m per day.
 If this energy is harnessed efficiently, it can easily reduce our energy deficit scenario and that to with no carbon emission.
 Many States in India have already recognized and identified solar energy potential and other are lined up to meet their growing energy needs with clean and everlasting solar energy.
 In near future Solar energy will have a huge role to play in meeting India’s energy demand.

-Solar Photovoltaic (PV) cells convert solar light directly to electricity.
+b) SOLAR PV TECHNOLOGYSolar Photovoltaic (PV) cells convert solar light directly to electricity.
 Photovoltaic can literally be translated as light-electricity.; Crystalline Silicon Crystalline silicon (c-Si) is the oldest technology for solar PV modules.
 C-Si modules are subdivided in two main categories:

 i) single crystalline (SC-Si) and